vcvaishnavi/message-logging-service/README.md

 1. Have the project code ready at the location locally.
 2. You can run it using visual studio .
 If not available, you can also execute using command line prompt.
-3.Open the command prompt, and go the folder where the project file (.csproj) is located.
+3. Open the command prompt, and go the folder where the project file (.csproj) is located.
-4.Type -dotnet build
+4. Type -dotnet build.
-5. Type -dotnet run <Time Interval Parameter>
+5. Type -dotnet run 'Time Interval Parameter'.
-5.The service is running locally at https://localhost:7208/
+6. The service is running locally at https://localhost:7208/

 Swagger link : https://localhost:7208/swagger/index.html